ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 ![Boltzmann](Images/Boltzmann2.jpg)

-About a bipolar man with nonetheless a thorough empirical scrutiny and attention to details, a visionary from beyond this world, who revolutionized physics in the most unprecdented of manners: Ludwig Boltzmann, the genius of disorder.\
+About a bipolar man with nonetheless a thorough empirical and mathematical scrutiny and attention to details, a visionary from beyond this world, who revolutionized physics in the most unprecdented of manners: Ludwig Boltzmann, the genius of disorder.\
 ![Boltzmann](Images/P7140526.jpg)\

 Boltzmann's brilliance unveils the poetic dance of particles, weaving a symphony of elegance through statistical beauty.